Research

 Link to my academic profile | Profile on Tyndall Centre website | LinkedIn Profile

-I am currently undertaking a PhD at the University of Manchester, due for completion in early 2026.
-The project PhD uses participatory design methods to examine the practices of disposing of the human anatomical specimens.
-Whilst providing a new angle of using the conceptual lens of necrowaste, the study contributes to the wider body of research about post-biopolitics and infrastructural labour in the systems of production and disposal.
+My PhD used participatory design methods to study the practices of disposing of the human anatomical specimens.
+Whilst providing a new angle of using the conceptual lens of necrowaste, the study contributed to the wider body of research about post-biopolitics and infrastructural labour in the systems of production and disposal.

-The research is grounded in fieldwork at UK-based waste incinerators, anatomy schools and crematoria.
-As part of the PhD, I have presented or convened workshops at the Sosiologipäivät conference in Tampere in 2023, the Waste and Value conference in Copenhagen in 2024 and the Death x Culture x Design conference in Falmouth in September 2024.
+The research was grounded in fieldwork at UK-based waste incinerators, anatomy schools and crematoria.
+As part of the PhD, I presented or convened workshops at the Sosiologipäivät conference in Tampere in 2023, the Waste and Value conference in Copenhagen in 2024, the Death x Culture x Design conference in Falmouth in 2024, as well as Death Dying and Disposal in 2025.

 At the 2025 conference on Death, Dying and Disposal (DDD), I will be presenting a paper on redesigning respectful disposal and co-convening a roundtable discussion on the Politics of Necrowaste.
 Drawings are integrated into most aspects of the PhD in the forms of field sketches, participants’ drawings, theoretical illustrations and graphic novel elements.